Tarsha Whitmore Looks Super Hot In An Extremely Tiny Bikini

-Tarsha Whitmore took to Instagram on Wednesday, February 10, with a smoking-hot snapshot that showed her flashing some skin while enjoying the warm weather in Australia.
-The Filipino-Australian model rocked a sexy two-piece swimsuit in the pic that left her fans stunned.
+Tarsha Whitmore took to Instagram on Wednesday, February 10, with a smoking-hot snapshot which showed her flashing some skin while enjoying the warm weather in Australia.
+The Filipino-Australian model rocked a sexy two-piece swimsuit in a pic which left her fans stunned.

 The skin-baring picture was snapped near the beach.
 Avid followers know that Tarsha enjoys spending time under the sun and getting her tan on.
 According to the geotag, she was somewhere on the Gold Coast in Queensland.

 In the saucy snap, Tarsha stood next to a coconut tree under the blazing sun.
-She popped her hip to the side as she placed her thigh over the other.
+She popped her hip to the side as she crossed one thigh over the other.
 The babe raised her left arm and leaned on the tree trunk.
-Meanwhile, her other arm hang on her side, grazing her round buns.
-She grabbed her locks as she looked straight into the camera and offered a fierce expression.
+Meanwhile, her other arm hung at her side, grazing her round buns.
+She grabbed her locks as she looked straight into the camera with a fierce expression.

-Her bronzed skin looked oiled up and glowing under the bright sunshine.
-The blue sky, clouds, a lifeguard post, and lush greenery comprised her picturesque background.
-A glimpse of the ocean was also seen behind her.

-She rocked a pair of bottoms that featured high leg cuts that showcased plenty of skin around her groin area.
-The waistband had double straps, and it clung to her hips.
-The waistline sat a few inches below her navel and highlighted her midsection, particularly her taut tummy and abs.
+She rocked a pair of bottoms with high leg cuts and a waistband with double straps.
+The front sat a few inches below her navel and highlighted her midsection, particularly her taut tummy and abs.

 Tarsha left her highlighted blond hair down and styled in beachy waves.
-She let the long tresses fall over her right shoulder with the ends grazing her arms.
-Her only accessory was her belly button ring.
+She let the long tresses fall over her right shoulder, with the ends grazing her arm.
+Her only accessory was her navel piercing.

 The influencer paired the pic with a short caption where she mentioned the sunny weather.
-She also shared that her bikini came from White Fox Boutique by tagging the brand in the post.
+She also shared that her bikini came from White Fox Boutique by tagging the brand.

 Like many of her uploads, this new addition proved to be a popular one.
 The share received more than 12,600 likes and over 102 comments in less than a day.
-Countless fans dropped compliments and praise, while several eager supporters opted to express their admiration for the model with a mix of emoji.
+Countless fans dropped compliments and praise, while some eager supporters opted to express their admiration for the model with a mix of emoji.

 "You've been working out, doll.
 Looking GREAT," a fellow influencer commented.